joeyshi12/joeyshi.xyz/content/projects/animated_pokemon_overlay.md

 ![Mii parade](/img/mii_parade.webp)

 I ended up going with 2D Pokemon sprite animations since my group and I found it more aesthetic.
-I let some Pokemon loose on this page, but I've disabled interactions since their interactions conflict with other elements with transparent backgrounds.
+I let some Pokemon loose on this page, but I've disabled interactions since their interactions conflict with other elements.
 But, you can try out the drag-and-drop interaction at https://zorflendex.space.